-- ConnectionError If the connection to the database fails. - ConfigurationError If the given (or defaulted) backend is not supported or could not be loaded.
+- ConnectionError If the connection to the database fails. - ConfigurationError If the given (or defaulted) backend is not supported or could not be loaded. - AuthenticationError If there is a OperationFailure due to Authentication failure after connecting to the database.

-'''

-class bigchaindb.backend.connection.Connection (host=None, port=None, db-name=None, connection\timeout=None, max\tries=None, kwargs)
+class bigchaindb.backend.connection.Connection (host=None, port=None, dbname=None, connection_timeout=None, max_tries=None, kwargs)

-'''